TyeCampbell/react-boxmaker/README.md

 * evt.prentDefault() stops the default page reload of a form
 * How to handle multiple inputs with one function, rather than a function per input on a form.
 * How vital it is to understand how to iterate over data and access the needed information for the application.
+* htmlFor is used for the label to connect to the id of the input.
+* React key is only for react.
+The key cannot be used as an identifier for manipulation with functions.

 :thumbsup: *Thanks for checking out my work on GitHub!
 For more about me find me on Twitter [@TyeDev](https://twitter.com/tyedev) or visit my personal website [TyeCampbell.com](www.TyeCampbell.com).*